SLakshmiMeghana/Hate-Speech-Detection/README.md

 ## Dataset
 The dataset used in this project consists of labeled tweets indicating whether they contain hate speech or not.
-You can find and download the dataset from [](#https://www.kaggle.com/datasets/thedevastator/hate-speech-and-offensive-language-detection).
+You can find and download the dataset from [here]( https://www.kaggle.com/datasets/thedevastator/hate-speech-and-offensive-language-detection).
 ## Model
 This project uses a Decision Tree classifier to detect hate speech.